 Shemot (Exodus) 10:1–13:16

-Then the LORD said to Moses, “Come to Pharaoh, for I have made his heart heavier (hardened his heart) and the heart of his servants, that I may put these two signs (wonders) of Mine in his midst, and that you may tell the ears of your son, and of your son’s son, how I made a mockery of the Egyptians, and My signs which I put among them; that you may know that I am the LORD.
+...and that you may tell in the presence of your son, and of your grandson, how I made a mockery of the Egyptians and how I performed My signs among them, so that you may know that I am the LORD.

 Share this Post